 - An asset was physically confirmed

 Audit tick marks are not standardized across the industry.
-Instead, a common set of tick marks are used within each audit firm, with some variation across the industry.
-Tick marks may just as easily be used within an internal audit department as by outside auditors.
+Instead, a common set of tick marks is used within each audit firm, with some variation across the industry.
+Tick marks may just as easily be used within an internal audit department as by outside auditors, and may be unique to each department.

 When used, a tick mark should be sufficiently distinct that it cannot be confused with another type of tick mark.
-Also, an audit firm should internally publish a listing of "official" tick marks used and what each one means, so that they are used by the staff in a consistent manner.
+Also, an audit firm should internally publish a listing of "official" tick marks used and what each one means, so that they are used by the staff in a consistent manner across all audits.

 Customized tick marks were more heavily used when auditing was done primarily on paper documents.
 When used in that manner, tick marks are more likely to be recorded with a colored pencil, such as in red.
 Since the advent of auditing software, tick marks can be designated and standardized within the software.